Alice

 The original lighting reused a couple of 12v celing light fittings (the kind that hang between 2 wires) with the halogen bulbs replaced with LED version.
 The new ligting came from ebay for not much more than 20 quid for 5 meters of light strip with the controller and remote.
 Monitor was a freebee as it needed some work to get it going again and the tv tuner that hooks on to it (and plays movies from a usb hard disk) was about 17 quid.

-There are a few other toys installed but they don't get counted in the build as they have been parts of other hobbies and passed through a few vehicles on the way to their current home.
-Headunit was replaced with a PC with 7" touchscreen 6years ago(does all the usuall headunit stuff, GPS, movies and any thing else a pc can do).
-And the RGB under chasis lights, tackey I know but i like them :D (and they're great when you turn up some where in the dark, open the doors and all your gear flows out onto your feet).
+There are a few other toys installed but they don’t get counted in the build as they have been parts of other hobbies and passed through a few vehicles on the way to their current home.
+Headunit was replaced with a PC with 7″ touchscreen 6years ago(does all the usuall headunit stuff, GPS, movies and any thing else a pc can do).
+And the RGB under chasis lights, tackey I know but i like them 😀 (and they’re great when you turn up some where in the dark, open the doors and all your gear flows out onto your feet).